CodeFellows-esavage/reading-notes/markdown.md

 ###### Heading 6

 ## Text
 Text shows up as written.
 There are a few modifiers that can be added to make the text *italic*, **bold**, or ~~strikethrough~~.
-There are a few ways to do this, but I will show one here.
+There are a few ways to do this -  I will show one here.
  - itallic: *example* place one (1) asterisk * before and after a word or phrase containing the desired content to be modified.
  - bold: **example** place two consecutive asterisks ** before and after a word or phrase containing the desired content to be modified.
  - strikethrough: ~~example~~ place two consecutive tildes ~~ before and after a word or phrase containing the desired content to be modified.
  - the above modifiers can utlized in any combination

 Bonus, markdown supports emojis which can be used to add a little bit of extra flair or emphasis.
 To do this, use two (2) pairs of colens surround a Github supported emoji.
-- example: :github-supported-emoji: 😄
+- example: :github-supported-emoji:, :"smile": (exluding quotes) = 😄
 - supported [emjoi cheat sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)
 ## Links/pictures
 Example: my favorite site is [Reddit](https://www.reddit.com)